ociu/sphinx-traceability-extension/example/index.rst

 All attributes for all items, reverse sorted on 2 attributes
 ------------------------------------------------------------

-.. item-attributes-matrix:: All attributes for all items, reverse sorted on ASIL level and status
+.. item-attributes-matrix:: All attributes for all items, reverse sorted on ASIL level and value
     :filter: r
-    :attributes: asil aspice
+    :attributes: asil value
-    :sort: asil aspice
+    :sort: asil value
     :nocaptions:
     :reverse: